Jiawei-Xing/TransformerLM/README.md

 ```

 ## Run model
-Model source codes are updated in `cs336_basics` and has passed most tests except for the time and memory limits of BPE.
+Model source codes are updated in `cs336_basics` and have passed most tests except for the time and memory limits of BPE.
 Function modules are built from scratch instead of importing from PyTorch!

 ### BPE
 First, download datasets in `../data/` as described above.
 To train a byte pair encoding model on `TinyStoriesV2-GPT4-train.txt` as an example: